awesto/django-shop/docs/reference/search.rst

 In Django the most popular API for full-text search is Haystack_.
 While other indexing backends, such as Solr and Whoosh might work as well, the best results have been achieved with Elasticsearch_.
 Therefore this documentation focuses exclusively on Elasticsearch.
-And since in **djangoSHOP** every programming interface uses REST, search is no exception here.
+And since in **django-SHOP** every programming interface uses REST, search is no exception here.
 Fortunately there is a project named drf-haystack_, which "restifies" our search results, if we use a special serializer class.

-In this document we assume that the merchant only wants to index his products, but not any arbitrary content, such as for example the terms and condition, as found outside **djangoSHOP**, but inside **djangoCMS**.
+In this document we assume that the merchant only wants to index his products, but not any arbitrary content, such as for example the terms and condition, as found outside **django-SHOP**, but inside **django-CMS**.
 The latter would however be perfectly feasible.

 Configuration